google/open-location-code/kotlin/README.md

 ./gradlew publishToMavenLocal
 ```

+The JVM version can be used from Java as well and uses an API that is almost identical to the Java version.

-The build could also be extended to build for JavaScript and native platforms by adding additional targets.
+The build could also be extended to build other platforms by adding additional targets.

+The main point of this port was to allow other Kotlin platforms from the same codebase.
+Possibilities include:

+* JavaScript
+* iOS or Mac Framework (Objective-C / Swift)
+* Android (via JVM version or as an Android library)
+* Linux / Windows native
+* Other native platforms